 So what are the benefits of preparing for college?
 Here are just a few.

 - Ability to handle the college workload

 - Better chance of making it through college

 - Develop a habit of going to bed and getting up at a regular time.
 Yeah, it may seem silly, but it really helps.
 College life starts early each morning, and you need to be accustomed to getting up early and ready to work.

 - Get a part-time job and start learning how to manage money.
 College is expensive and most students are broke.
-If you want of live on more than ramen noodles, be able to pay your bills and have a little left over for the occassional date, you have to be able to budget.
+If you want of live on more than ramen noodles, be able to pay your bills and have a little left over for the occasional date, you have to be able to budget.

 - Make saving money for college a priority.
 We highly recommend setting up a 529 colleges savings plan as soon as you can for the tax breaks they provide and to start accruing interest.

 Below you'll find information and resources that will help you develop a clear college preparation plan early and position you to get into the school of your choice and have a productive, fulfilling college experience.